nikMichel/StayPositiveAPI/README.md

 There are three API endpoints exposed

-- `/mlmmodel` (method: GET): This will return the Pretrained model used on rthe English language using a masked language modeling (MLM) objective.
-(GET)
+`/mlmmodel` (method: GET): This will return the Pretrained model used on the English language using a masked language modeling (MLM) objective.

-- `/all` (method: POST): This will return suggestions regardless of sentiment.
-Returns JSON string object.
-Must be a JSON object with the following property:
+`/all` (method: POST, response: JSON String): This will return suggestions regardless of sentiment.
+Body must be a JSON object with the following property:

     - `input` (string, required): The phrase or sentence we want to retrieve the all suggested words.
 Must contain a `<blank>` where we reuired the suggested word.

-- `/positive` (method: POST): This will return only suggestions with a postive sentiment.
-Returns JSON list object.
-Must be a JSON object with the following property:
+`/positive` (method: POST, response JSON List): This will return only suggestions with a postive sentiment.
+Body must be a JSON object with the following property:

     - `input` (string, required): The phrase or sentence we want to retrieve the all suggested words.
 Must contain a `<blank>` where we reuired the suggested word.

 ### Examples

-Postive only suggestions
+Postiive only suggestions

 Request: